 To make your selection even quicker, here are a few tips I learnt recently.

-Click the touch “F” for your photos to appear full screen, which will allow you to see quickly if they are in or out of focus.
-Then click the touch “X” to mark the ones you want to delete later and then “F” for those you want to keep.
+If you press the key “F” on your keyboard (whether you are in Lightroom Library or Development), the selected photo will appear full screen and this, will allow you to see quickly if they are in or out of focus.
+Then, to make your selection process faster, you can just press the key “X” to mark the ones you want to delete later and then key “P” for those you want to keep.

 Double check the pictures you’ve rejected and if you still don’t find them good enough, delete them from Lightroom and your hard drive to free space.
 Then focus on the ones you mark to keep and start giving 1* to the ones that really love.
 I’m really stingy with my stars.
 I give 1* to my pre-selection, 2** to my client’s selection and then 3*** if they are really my Best Of.
 You can also rate with colours.